 - The computer lab has 30 student workstations plus a Promethean Board.

 - There is a wireless MAC lab containing 15 computers, which is available for teachers to check out and use in their classrooms.

 - The lab also contains a Recording Studio where the “Good Morning Phoenix” show is recorded, edited, and presented daily.

-- The morning show is a short, informational news show featuring students from grades K-5.
-Sixth-grade students are responsible for editing the video clips and creating the show each day.
+- The morning show is a short, informational news show featuring students from all grades.

 - While in the computer lab, students work on projects designed to enrich their classroom activities, as well as to teach them to use common software programs such as Microsoft Word, Power Point, and Excel.

 - Students also utilize the internet for research purposes and skills practice.